mikemac1/odd-duck/README.md

 ## Comments & Reflections Lab 12

 * How did this go, overall?
+Overall I did okay with the lab as I did much better with the chartJS portion as I really love data visualization.
+Tried out different variations with the attributes available to set for the chart and integrated into the grid quite easily.
+The JS portion of the lab is completed but it is still a work in progress.
+I kind of have an inkling on how to set it up but there are portions I have no idea on how it works the way it does.

 * What observations or questions do you have about what you’ve learned so far?
+Definitely looking forward to getting my hands on more charts to play with.

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
+Was able to finish in four hours and kind of suprised it only took that amount of time as I expected integrating the chart to take longer.